MED332 Assessment Advice 1 2014 ver.1.1 (.pdf version)

 How will the work be assessed?

 Each case study/feature article is equally weighted – both equate to 25% of the module assessment.
 Case studies will be marked as a percentage in line with standard University assessments.
-The criteria for assessment will be drawn from the Generic Assessment Criteria (a copy of this is available from within the module’s Sunspace).
+The criteria for assessment will be drawn from the Generic Assessment Criteria (a copy of this is available from within the module’s Canvas).

 This is the standard assessment criteria that features in Programme/Module Guides and has been in operation across the entire duration of your degree (eg it was used in MAC201 etc).